prerana-ghub/hotel-management_system/README.md

 * Go to `src` folder → right-click on the **main class** (e.g., `Main.java`) → Click **Run Java**.
 * OR go to `Run > Run Without Debugging` from the top menu.

----

-Let me know if you want this as a **README.md file** or want to edit some wording or style.